Bidens Tears Into GOP, Labels DeSantis 'Trump Incarnate'

 With days to go before a midterm vote many polls show will swing strongly toward the Republican side of the aisle, Democrat President Joe Biden tore into GOP proposals to undo prescription drug price caps and change Social Security and Medicare on Tuesday in Florida — and slammed GOP Gov. Ron DeSantis as "Donald Trump incarnate."

-In a final-week sprint for Democrats before Election Day, Biden will campaign in New Mexico on Thursday, California on Friday and Pennsylvania on Saturday.
-By many accounts, Democratic control of Congress and several statehouses is in peril, and Biden is trying to stem that tide.
+In a final-week sprint for Democrats before Election Day, Biden will campaign in New Mexico on Thursday, California on Friday, and Pennsylvania on Saturday.
+By many accounts, Democrat control of Congress and several statehouses is in peril, and Biden is trying to stem that tide.

 In Florida, a state famously popular among retirees, he focused on federal programs for elderly people and the less well-to-do.
 He declared that the current crop of GOP candidates "ain't your father's Republican party" and said that he prayed God would deliver his opponents "some enlightenment."